erick805/rickylau-dev/content/blog/react-hooks/index.md

 }
 ```

-By importing and calling `useState()` it declares a “state variable”.
-In this case, our variable is called `count`.
+By importing and calling useState() it declares a "state variable" counter with a value of whatever argument is being passed into useState() .
+In this case, our state variable counter has a value of zero.

 `useState()` only takes one argument and that is the initial state, the state does not have to be an object.

+**Note**: **_`useState()`'s argument is not limited to an object, it can be a primitive e.g. numbers, strings, boolean, etc._**

 `useState()` returns a pair of values, the current state and a function that updates it.

 By destructuring our array into two variables, we can use a more declarative approach by closely grouping the two values whom which uses the state and affects the state.

+This is a concept called coupling in programming and by closely grouping the two values we know they are closely dependent on one another.

 Therefore our current state is the value of `count` and our `incrementCounter` is the function that updates `count`.